centreon/centreon-documentation/versioned_docs/version-22.04/metrology/grafana.md

 ## Available data

-At the moment, you can view the following Centreon data in Grafana:
+A Centreon Data source allows you to view performance data from Centreon in your Grafana dashboards.
+To select the performance data to display, you can combine filters on various types of data available on your platform.
+You can display metrics, virtual metrics and meta services according to:

+- Hosts
-- Host Groups
+- Host groups
 - Service Groups
-- Hosts
 - Services
-- Meta-services
-- Virtual metrics
 - Business Activities (if BAM is installed and you have a license for it)
 - Anomaly Detection (if the module is installed and you have a license for it)
-- Metrics

-Performance data (metrics) are available, but not data such as the status of hosts and services, or acknowledgements and downtimes.
+Performance data are available, but not data such as the status of hosts and services, or acknowledgements and downtimes.

 ## Where do I find the plugin?